egonw/commons-dws-public/vault/open-notebook.commons.pamrein.2024.03.01.md

 Like Julia, it can also work with other packages which increases the possibilties of the language.
 [https://survey.stackoverflow.co/2023/](https://survey.stackoverflow.co/2023/)

+polars is a package for python.
+It is 30x faster than pandas for data wrangling and analysis.
+It is very useful for data science tasks like feature engineering, data cleaning, etc.
+Because the LOTUS dataset is very big, the table of polar has to be increased too. `data = pl.read_csv(path_to_file, separator=",", infer_schema_length=1000000)`

 ### Poetry #program
-poetry show | shows all available packages in this environment
+poetry show : shows all available packages in this environment

 ## Future perspective